Karl Kautsky: Austrian socialist movement and early writings

 At around the age of twenty, Kautsky became active in the Austrian socialist movement and began writing for its journals.
 He joined the small Austrian Social Democratic Workers' Party (SPÖ) in January 1875.
 The party, founded in 1874, was weak due to Austria's limited industrialization, economic depression, and internal divisions along national and tactical lines.
 Kautsky aligned himself with the radical faction led by Andreas Scheu and became a propagandist and lecturer, primarily on historical topics.
 His frustration with the party's impotence and state repression led to a brief flirtation with anarchist ideas.

 His earliest published works appeared primarily in German socialist journals like Der Volksstaat (later Vorwärts) and Austrian socialist papers.
 These articles focused on natural science and its relation to socialism, and on Austrian political developments.
 A key early work was "Socialism and the Struggle for Existence" (1876), in which he critiqued anti-socialist interpretations of Darwinism, arguing that solidarity, not just individual struggle, was a factor in evolution and human society.
+These early writings still showed strong romantic and idealist influences, with Kautsky's commitment to socialism being primarily moral.
 His first book, Der Einfluss der Volksvermehrung auf den Fortschritt der Gesellschaft (The Influence of Population Increase on the Progress of Society, 1880), was a critique of the Malthusian view of overpopulation.
 In this pre-Marxist phase, Kautsky's theory of history was, by his own account, "nothing other than the application of Darwinism to social development", focused on the struggle for existence between different tribes, peoples, and races.
-Steenson notes that these early writings still showed strong romantic and idealist influences, with Kautsky's commitment to socialism being primarily moral.
+Steenson notes that by 1885, Kautsky had clearly broken with the idea that natural laws could be directly applied to human society, emphasizing instead the historical specificity of social laws.

 Kautsky first read Karl Marx's Capital in 1875, but its influence was not immediately apparent in his writings.
 A more significant turning point was his encounter with Friedrich Engels's Anti-Dühring, which was serialized in Vorwärts from 1877 to 1878.
 Though Kautsky did not thoroughly study it until 1880 with Eduard Bernstein, its ideas began to appear in his work by spring 1878, marking a shift towards a greater awareness of economic factors and Marxian analysis.
 In 1879, through the wealthy German socialist Karl Höchberg, Kautsky was offered a subsidized position among exiled German socialists in Zurich, Switzerland.
 This offer, contingent on abandoning his quasi-anarchist sympathies, provided a market for his socialist writings and removed him from the increasingly anarchist-dominated Austrian socialist environment.
 He arrived in Zurich in January 1880.